Erato of Armenia

 Erato (Armenian: Էրատո) was a queen of Armenia from the Artaxiad dynasty.
-She co-ruled as Roman client queen in 8–5 BC and 2 BC–AD 1 with Tigranes IV.
+She co-ruled as Roman client queen in 8–5 BC and 2 BC–AD 1 with her husband and brother Tigranes IV.
 Erato reigned alone in 1–2 AD.
 After living in political exile for a number of years, she co-ruled as Roman client queen from 6 until 12 with Tigranes V, her distant paternal relative and possible second husband.
 She may be viewed as one of the last hereditary rulers of her nation.

 Family

 Erato was the second child and the known daughter born to Tigranes III.
 She had an older paternal half-brother Tigranes IV.
 Erato was born and raised either in Rome, where her father lived in political exile for 10 years from 30 BC until 20 BC, or during her father's kingship of Armenia from 20 BC until 10 BC.

 Erato's father, Tigranes III, died before 6 BC.
 In 8 BC, the Armenians installed Tigranes IV as successor of Tigranes III.
 In accordance with Oriental or Hellenistic custom, Tigranes IV married Erato in order to preserve the purity of the Artaxiad bloodline.
 Erato became queen through marriage to her half-brother.
 Erato and Tigranes IV had a daughter who married King Pharasmanes I of Iberia (1 AD-58), with whom she had three sons, Mithridates I of Iberia, Rhadamistus, and Amazasp (known from a Greek inscription found in Rome).